-Being a chef isn't all about the food though.
-Think about who you know who loves to cook for you.
-Your mom—maybe your dad, right?
-Cooking food for someone else is a personal, emotionally linked endeavor.
-Most chefs (like your parents) have a nurturing, compassionate element to their personality.
-They are caretakers.
-Yes, it's partly about the art of preparing delicious and attractive meals, but a big part of the passion comes from the desire to please, to comfort, to take care of those who depend on them for sustenance.
+Being a chef isn't all about the food, though.
+Think about the person who most loves cooking for you.
+Probably someone close, right?
+Like a friend or family member?
+Cooking food for someone else is a personal, emotional endeavor.
+Maybe that's why many chefs have a nurturing, compassionate element to their personality.
+Yes, it's about the art of preparing delicious and attractive meals, but a big part comes from a chef's desire to please, comfort, and take care of those who depend on them for sustenance.

-Of course, if you're working at one of these more dependable places—a Cheesecake Factory, for example—you’re only following a corporate recipe, and all of that creativity you pride yourself on will have to be left at the door.
-So you'd have to be at peace with that.
-You'd also have to be at peace with a more modest income, because it's the chefs who do get to exercise their creativity, at fancy, inventive (and expensive) restaurants who make the big fancy bucks.
+Of course, if you're working at one of these more dependable places—a Cheesecake Factory, for example—you'll be following a corporate recipe, and much of that creativity you pride yourself on will likely be left at the door.
+So, you'd have to be at peace with that.
+You'd also have to be at peace with a more modest income, because it's only the chefs at big fancy restaurants who make the big fancy bucks.

 Restaurants can be hectic, stressful work environments, but while you'll likely have to plunge your feet into an ice bath at the end of every evening, it can be a rewarding life for those who enjoy the work.

 You love to cook food, and you love the food you cook—those are the most important qualifications for your dreams of culinary artistry.
 Every time you sweat, it's because you're preparing to send something you've crafted with your own hands, mind, and heart to the dining room.